How to bet on college football: Top sportsbook apps, promos for Indiana-Miami

 The College Football Playoff National Championship Game will be held on Monday, Jan.
 19, at Hard Rock Stadium in South Florida, where it will be the Indiana Hoosiers will take on the Miami Hurricanes.
 Indiana has been the most dominant team in college football this season, going 15-0 with routs of Alabama and Oregon in the CFP.
 However, it will be a home game for Miami, which is 13-2 after beating Texas A&M, Ohio State and Ole Miss on its journey through the College Football Playoff.

 Kickoff is scheduled for 7:30 p.m.
 ET, and the latest Indiana vs. Miami odds list the Hoosiers as 8.5-point favorites while the over/under is 47.5.
-Indiana is a -340 money line favorite (risk $340 to win $100), while the Hurricanes are +270 underdogs.
+The over/under for total touchdowns in Miami vs. Indiana is 5.5, with the over favored at -135 odds.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for the College Football Playoff semifinals, you can read more below, along with picks for Miami vs. Indiana.

 Sportsbook offers